ios-bazel-users/ios-bazel-users/UsefulFlags.md

 #### General

+###### `BAZEL_IGNORE_SYSTEM_HEADERS_VERSIONS=1`

+Set this environment variable to disable generating an input file with the local include paths used by the C/C++ compilers.
+Without this the file contains absolute paths to Xcode, which could differ between developers and CI and therefore cause remote cache misses.

 ###### `--incompatible_strict_action_env`

 Forces developers to declare the environment variables / values at BUILD time.
 This is essential for getting cache hits since common variables like `$PATH` can differ amongst machines and will result in a cache miss.